Rohan-Lohiya/Take/README.md

 # 🎰 Take – A MERN Stack Betting Web App

-**Take** is a fully functional betting platform inspired by [Stake.com](https://stake.com), built using the **MERN stack (MongoDB, Express.js, React.js, Node.js)**.
+**Take** is a betting platform inspired by [Stake.com](https://stake.com), built using the **MERN stack (MongoDB, Express.js, React.js, Node.js)**.
 It allows users to sign in via Google, join chat groups, place bets, and more.
 The app uses **Fetch API** for communication between frontend and backend.

 ---